Hierarchical Topological States without Dimension Reduction: Results and Discussion

-The winding numbers computed via Eqn.~\ref{eq:gen_W} not only quantify second-order TDWSs but also predict the emergence of second-order TPESs in finite lattice of 2nd-OUCs with appropriate boundary termination.
-As established in our previous work~\cite{rajabpoor2024gap}, TPESs at $\omega^2/\omega_0^2=0$ requires identical diagonal elements in the overall stiffness matrix of the finite lattice.
-This condition is achieved when: (1) all termination masses are supported by additional grounding springs, and (2) each mass maintains an effective stiffness of $c_1 + c_2$ through its connections.
-In the present work, we maintain these lattice termination conditions to investigate how 2nd-OUC winding numbers govern TPES formation in finite lattices.
+Analogous to the 1D cases discussed in Section II B.2, we construct four finite lattices composed of 2nd-HL cells, each mass row corresponding to the categories in Fig.~\ref{fig:W3D} with appropriate boundary termination.
+To preserve chirality, additional springs are introduced at domain walls and terminations so that every mass retains an effective stiffness of $2(c_1 + c_2)$.

-We analyze four finite lattices, as presented in Fig.~\ref{fig:fixed_boundary} (a), each comprising distinct 2nd-OUC types that corresponds to Fig.~\ref{fig:W3D} (b).
-Eigenvalue analysis reveals consistent first- and second-order bulk bandgaps across all lattice types, as shown in Fig.~\ref{fig:fixed_boundary} (b,g,j,n).
-However, TPESs at the termination boundaries at $\omega^2/\omega_0^2$ are only present the lattices containing Types I and IV 2nd-OUCs, as shown in Fig.~\ref{fig:fixed_boundary} (e-f,q-r), while they are absent in Types II and III.
-This finding aligns well with the results of their respective winding number calculations.
+The resulting lattices are shown in Fig.~\ref{fig:fixed_boundary_2d} (a), each based on a distinct 2nd-HL cell type [Fig.~\ref{fig:W3D} (b)].
+Eigenvalue spectra along $k_y$ exhibit consistent 1st- and 2nd-HL bulk bandgaps across all cases [Fig.~\ref{fig:fixed_boundary_2d} (b,d,f,h)].
+As in the 1D cases (Fig.~\ref{fig:fixed_boundary}), TPESs at the termination boundaries at $\omega^2/\omega_0^2=\pm2$ appear only for lattices containing Types I and IV cells [Fig.~\ref{fig:fixed_boundary_2d} (c,i)], and are absent for Types II and III [Fig.~\ref{fig:fixed_boundary_2d} (e,g)], consistent with their repsecitve winding numbers.

-It is important to note that the terminating springs in Types I and IV lattices are arranged in an opposite manner, $i.e.$, in I, the lattice terminates with $c_1>c_2$, whereas in Type IV, it is $c_1<c_2$.
-Our previous study on the standard SSH model demonstrated that TPESs at $\omega^2/\omega_0^2$ only exist in the lattice terminated by $c_1<c_2$, while cases with $c_1>c_2$ resulted in no TPESs.
-Interestingly, Types I and III yielded results contrary to what was anticipated based solely on the examination of the terminating springs $c_1$ and $c_2$.
-Thus, our study has established that, with the presence of higher order, the 1st-OUCs alone cannot determine the presence of TPESs at the termination boundaries.
-Instead, it is the combination of 1st-OUCs at these boundaries and the normalized first-order TDWS distances that governs the actual TPESs, which can be characterized by the 2nd-OUC winding numbers discussed in this study.
+Unlike in 1D, where 2nd-HL bulk and edge modes are both static and localized, the corresponding modes in 2D propagate along the $y$-axis, resulting in a nonzero group velocity $v_g$ along the X-$\mathrm{\Gamma}$ path.